rolveb/REBooT_public/strength_of_knowledge_judgment/strength_of_knowledge_index.md

 ## Strength of knowledge index
-The knowledge is judged as weak if one or more of these conditionsis true:
+The knowledge is judged as weak if one or more of these conditions is true:

   - w1) The assumptions made represent strong simplifications.
   - w2) Data/information are/is non-existent or highly unreliable/irrelevant.